WikiMin3R/Unitus-Nouveau/doc/build-openbsd.md

 This makes it necessary to build boost, or at least the parts used by Unitus, manually:

 ```
-# Pick some path to install boost to, here we create a directory within the blackcoin directory
+# Pick some path to install boost to, here we create a directory within the unitus directory
 BITCOIN_ROOT=$(pwd)
 BOOST_PREFIX="${BITCOIN_ROOT}/boost"
 mkdir -p $BOOST_PREFIX